reshmabidikar/slate/source/includes/_aviate-health-apis.md

 A few pointers:

-* if the `-H "Accept: application/zip" header is specified`, creates a zip file
+* If the `-H "Accept: application/zip" header is specified`, creates a zip file
 * At least one query parameter needs to be specified, otherwise an empty response is returned.
 * HealthData and logs are returned only when the `-H "Accept: application/zip"` header is specified
 * Logs from only a single node will be included